json4s/json4s/README.md

 Producing JSON
 ==============

-You can generate json in 2 modes either in `DoubleMode` or in `BigDecimalMode`; the former will map all decimal values into a JDouble the latter into a JDecimal.
+You can generate json in 2 modes: either in `DoubleMode` or in `BigDecimalMode`; the former will map all decimal values into JDoubles, and the latter into JDecimals.

 For the double mode dsl use: